Edit

 Connected cameras

-The camera settings page displays the cameras currently connected to the system, and allows customers to access a subpage with additional settings related to each camera.
-These settings include default image settings, the ability to disable the camera, and in the case of network cameras, the ability to remove/disconnect the camera.
+The camera settings page displays the cameras currently connected to the system.
+It allows you to access a page with more settings related to each camera.
+These settings include default image settings, the ability to disable the camera, and, for network cameras, the ability to remove or disconnect the camera.

-Enabled color cameras are shown in the list, and specialty cameras (such as IR cameras) aren't shown.
+Enabled color cameras are shown in the list.
+Specialty cameras, such as IR cameras, aren't shown.

 Disabled cameras

-When a camera is disabled through the camera settings page, a separate section appears with a list of disabled cameras.
-Clicking on Enable will re-enable the selected camera.
+When a camera is disabled through the camera settings page, a section appears with a list of disabled cameras.
+Select Enable to enable camera again.

 Note

-Some cameras may not show in the camera settings page if they're missing a driver, in a nonfunctional state, or disabled through alternate utilities such as Device Manager.
+Some cameras don't appear in the camera settings page if they're missing a driver, in a nonfunctional state, or disabled through other utilities, such as Device Manager.

 The default settings displayed on this page are saved per camera and per user account.
-Additionally, default imaging settings aren't backed up and restored during an OS reinstallation or during setup of a new Windows device.
+Default imaging settings aren't backed up and restored during operating system reinstallation or during setup of a new Windows device.

-On some systems, more than one camera shares a common ISP, so disabling one camera can disable multiple cameras.
-This is common on tablet form factor devices that have both an integrated front-facing (videoconferencing) and world-facing camera.
-In this scenario, the confirmation prompt includes a message indicating that disabling one camera causes other cameras on the system to be disabled as a group.
+On some systems, more than one camera shares a common ISP.
+If you disable one camera, the action can disable other cameras.
+This situation is common on tablet form factor devices that have both an integrated front-facing, or videoconferencing, camera and a world-facing camera.
+In this scenario, the confirmation prompt explains that disabling one camera causes other cameras on the system to be disabled as a group.

-When a camera is selected from the Connected cameras list on the camera settings page, a selection of sliders and/or toggles for basic imaging settings may be available under the Basic Settings section, as supported by the camera.
+When you select a camera from Connected cameras on the camera settings page, under Basic settings, the page presents sliders and toggles for basic imaging settings, as supported by the camera.

-The following table lists available basic settings, and the corresponding KS Property (or UVC Control, for USB cameras) that the camera must implement for each setting to be visible.
-If none of the settings are available on the camera, the Basic Settings section won't be visible.
+The following table lists available basic settings that the camera must implement for each setting to be visible.
+It lists the corresponding KS Property, or UVC Control for USB cameras.
+If none of the settings are available on the camera, the Basic settings section isn't visible.

 Basic setting KS property UVC control